hexagonit/hexagonit.themeskel/hexagonit/themeskel/templates/less_theme/README.rst

 Having multiple looks for the portlets
 --------------------------------------
-We are using hexagonit.portletstyle plugin for this.
+We are using hexagonit.portletstyle plugin for this, and it is already included as a dependency.
+To specify the portlet styles and their css idendifiers, edit profiles/default/registry.xml.
+This way on each install these styles will be available.
+These values show up in the control panel so you can modify them on the fly, just remember to update the registry.xml once done experimenting.

 Using custom logo